 The Buhl Foundation and the two funds it administers, the Frick and McCreery Funds, provide grants to organizations in Western Pennsylvania to help the residents they serve with a special concern for the well-being of the citizens of the City of Pittsburgh and the County of Allegheny.
 The Buhl Foundation operates as a tax-exempt private, non-operating foundation in accordance with the wishes of its founder, Henry Buhl, Jr.

 Buhl's giving is focused in Southwestern Pennsylvania with an emphasis on Allegheny County and, in particular, upon the City of Pittsburgh and its North Side.
 The Foundation looks to find opportunities that best leverage our dollars and contribute to the sustainability and vitality of the community.
-We carry out the mission, objectives and guiding principles of the Foundation by focusing on the following areas of giving:
+Historically, we carry out the mission, objectives and guiding principles of the Foundation by focusing on four primary areas of giving detailed below.

 Education – Initiatives that foster learning environments critical to building a knowledgeable and talented population.